Sort-It-Out: Recycling Guidelines

 Compact Fluorescent Bulbs (CFLs) contain mercury.
 If your bulb no longer works, wrap bulbs in a manner to minimize risk of breakage and put in a work order to have Physical Plant pick it up.
 For students in the residence halls: have your RA contact Physical Plant to have it picked up.

 If a fluorescent light bulb breaks, do not use a vacuum cleaner to clean it up.
 Wear disposable rubber gloves, if available.
 Carefully scoop up the fragments and the mercury (white) powder with stiff paper or cardboard.
 Wipe the area clean with a damp paper towel or disposable wet wipe.
 Sticky tape (such as duct tape) can be used to pick up small pieces and the powder.
 Place all parts of the broken fluorescent bulb, towels and tape in a clear plastic bag.
-Wash your hands afterwards
+Wash your hands afterward.

 Composting is a process that takes organic waste, such as food scraps and yard waste, and turns it into a nutrient-rich soil.
 At Champlain College, food waste is collected each day and taken to a large scale composting site, Green Mountain Compost operated by the Chittenden Solid Waste District, for composting.

 Food waste is collected in the following locations: the Cafeteria, Jazzman's cafe, MIC (Library), Aiken Conference Room, IDX Fireside Lounge, Hauke Conference Room, Lakeside Cantina & coffee areas; Butler/Valcour/Juniper Halls.